 No care beyond first aid may be given at school.
-If you change your phone number, please let the office know the new number immediately.
-Please notify the school office of any change in emergency numbers, home address, and telephone numbers of parents' work.
+Please notify the school office of any change in emergency numbers, home address, and telephone numbers of parents.
 When parents or emergency contact persons cannot be reached and the nature of the accident or illness seems serious, 911 will be called to receive paramedic treatment, transportation to a medical facility and/or further recommended treatment.